matomo-org/developer-documentation/docs/5.x/generated/Hooks.md

 - array &$urlParams The query parameters used in the <img> element's src URL.
 See Matomo's image tracking docs for more info.

+### SitesManager.getMessagesToWarnOnSiteRemoval

+*Defined in [Piwik/Plugins/SitesManager/API](https://github.com/matomo-org/matomo/blob/5.x-dev/plugins/SitesManager/API.php) in line [418](https://github.com/matomo-org/matomo/blob/5.x-dev/plugins/SitesManager/API.php#L418)*

+Triggered before a modal to delete a measurable is displayed A plugin can listen to it and add additional information to be displayed in the measurable delete modal body

+Callback Signature:
+<pre><code>function(&amp;$messages, $idSite]</code></pre>

+- array &$messages Additional messages to be shown in the delete measurable modal body

+- int `$idSite` The idSite to be deleted

 ### SitesManager.shouldPerformEmptySiteCheck